Ajr-r/COMPI/MISC.md

 !!In order to reach the conditon limit faster mess with i in condition part in for loop EX: for(int i=0;i*i<=x;i++)

+!! for(int i:a) does not work when pasing it a function inside a class

 # To take input separated by comma
 ```c++